 While powerful, the FL paradigm presents several well-studied challenges.
 One of them is achieving the communication and computational efficiency in the distributed system with decentralized data.
 Additionally, the heterogeneous data on clients makes optimization of an ML objective on the server hard to converge, making training hard.
 Finally, privacy and security considerations are much more complex and nuanced in a complex system like FL.

-Among the many algorithms for training ML models in FL, Federated Averaging (FedAvg)~\citep{mcmahan2017communication} is one of the most popular ones.
+Among the many algorithms for training ML models in FL, Federated Averaging (FedAvg)~\cite{mcmahan2017communication} is one of the most popular ones.
 Algorithm \ref{alg:dpfl} presents both FedAvg algorithm (without highlighted lines) and its DP version (via DP-FTRL, with highlighted lines taken into account).
 FedAvg algorithm has two training loops: the inner loop of locally updating local models (copy of a global model) using clients data, and the outer loop of applying the updates aggregated from clients to the global model $W$.
+In each communication round of the outer loop, stochastic gradient descent is used on local clients to compute updates in cross-device FL~\Cref{fig:fl}, and momentum optimizer is used on the server when applying the (DP-fied) update aggregated from $m$ clients.
 FedAvg promotes data minimization and communication efficiency by distributing local updates on clients and infrequently aggregating client updates for the global model.
 While the aggregation step can incorporate DP and encryption methods to boost privacy in FL, the inherent data heterogeneity across clients can still pose a challenge to the FedAvg training paradigm.

-See \citep{kairouz2021advances} for a more detailed overview of federated learning.
+See \cite{kairouz2021advances} for a more detailed overview of federated learning.
 The clear delineation of responsibilities between clients and server in FL, where users maintain full control over their data, is a critical considerations for our subsequent discussion on differential privacy (DP) and synthetic data generation.